-- Your neck and shoulder are directly connected with muscles, nerves and other structures so correcting neck posture is important with shoulder pain – check out Number 66 to learn how and Number 69 to learn stretches to release the neck.
+- Your neck and shoulder are directly connected with muscles, nerves and connective tissues, therefore correcting neck posture is important with shoulder pain – check out Number 66 to learn about neck posture, and then Number 69 to learn stretches that release the neck.

 - To strengthen the neck use exercises Number 68 and then 81.

 Please read the Work and Stress sections of this website to learn how to set up your Work Station to reduce and prevent pain as well as tips on stress reduction.